pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 # Logistic Regression Loss and Cost Function

-The loss function measures the discrepancy between the prediction ($\hat(y)$) and the desired output ($y$).
+The **Loss function** measures the discrepancy between the prediction ($\haty$) and the desired output ($y$).
 In other words, the loss function computes the error for a single training example.

-The cost function is the average of the loss function of the entire training set.
+The **Cost function** is the average of the loss function of the entire training set.
 We are going to find the parameters $w$ and $b$ that minimize the overall cost function.

 The loss function computes the error for a single training example; the cost function is the average of the loss functions of the entire training set.